Tuesday 22 July 2014

-History: Founded by shipping magnate Joseph Constantine, the original technology college was the first to pioneer computer science degrees.
+History: Founded by shipping magnate Joseph Constantine in 1930, the original technology college was the first to pioneer computer science and forensic science degrees.

 Transport links: Direct train links to Newcastle, York, Leeds and Manchester.
 For London, Edinburgh and Birmingham, change at Darlington or York.
 Good for coaches.
 Durham-Tees Valley Airport just 20 minutes away.

 Fees: Full-time home and EU undergraduates pay between £7.950 and £8,450 per year, depending on whether the course is classroom or laboratory-based.
 NHS students pay no fees as their courses are funded by the NHS.